Cambridge University Botanic Garden

 The Cambridge University Botanic Garden is a botanical garden located in Cambridge, England, associated with the university Department of Plant Sciences (formerly Botany School).
 It lies between Trumpington Road to the west, Bateman Street to the north and Hills Road to the east.

 The garden covers an area of 16 hectares (40 acres).
 The site is almost entirely on level ground and in addition to its scientific value, the garden is highly rated by gardening enthusiasts.
 It holds a plant collection of over 8,000 plant species from all over the world to facilitate teaching and research.
 The garden was created for the University of Cambridge in 1831 by Professor John Stevens Henslow (Charles Darwin's mentor) and was opened to the public in 1846.

-The third-highest temperature recorded in the UK, 38.7 °C (101.7 °F), was recorded on 25 July 2019 at the garden.
+The second-highest temperature recorded in the UK, 38.7 °C (101.7 °F), was recorded on 25 July 2019 at the garden.
+The garden held this record for four years until it was broken in 2022, when 40.3 C was recorded in Coningsby, Lincolnshire on 19 July of that year.
+On this day, the garden broke its own record, reaching 39.9 C.

 History

 Walkerian Garden

 After several unsuccessful attempts during the 16th, 17th, and early 18th centuries, a University Botanic Garden was finally established at Cambridge between 1760 and 1763.
 This was not on the site of the present Garden, but in the centre of the town, on about 5 acres of land then occupied by 'The Mansion House' of the old Augustinian friary, and today by the New Museums Site and other university buildings.
 It was Dr. Richard Walker, Vice-Master of Trinity College, who, on the advice of Philip Miller of the Chelsea Physic Garden, purchased the property for £1,600, and presented it to the University for use as a Botanic Garden.
 For some years the Garden was known as the Walkerian Botanic Garden, and there is, at the present Garden, a Walkerian Society named in honour of its founder.

 The Walkerian Garden was laid out and developed by the then professor of botany, Thomas Martyn.
 This small Garden was conceived as a typical Renaissance physic garden, inspired by the Chelsea Physic Garden in London.
 It grew herbaceous plants used in the teaching of medical students at the University.
 Glasshouses and a lecture room for the professor were built and the teaching of botany in Cambridge, which was then at a low ebb, received, for a time, a considerable stimulus.
 This improvement, however, did not last for long.
 Martyn left in 1798 and only visited Cambridge only occasionally until his death in 1825.
 About 1790 James Donn was appointed Curator and in 1796 he published the first edition of Hortus Cantabrigiensis, a list of the plants in the Garden which reached its 13th edition in 1845, long after Donn's death.